 If there’s one thing I’ve learned in my years as a landlord, it’s that good returns follow good tenants.

-So what do California landlords need to know about collecting rental applications and screening applicants, to only lease to high-ROI tenants?
+So, what do California landlords need to know about collecting rental applications and screening applicants to lease only to high-ROI tenants?

-With a good tenant, you can sleep easy at night as a landlord knowing the rent will get paid and the property will be well cared for.
+Too many landlords feel they don’t have time to screen tenants thoroughly and lose money every day the rental sits vacant.
+However, screening tenants is the landlords’ most important task.
+With a good tenant, you can sleep easy at night as a landlord, knowing the rent will get paid and the rental unit will be well cared for.
 With a bad tenant, on the other hand, you’re left to wonder about the state of your investment while fielding calls from angry neighbors.

 Successful property management begins with good documentation – if for no other reason than to avoid discrimination lawsuits.

-Rental applications also contain asset information that’s useful later, if you have to pursue a deficiency judgment.
+Rental applications also contain asset information that’s useful later if you have to pursue a deficiency judgment.
 For example, California rental applications include vehicle information, so you can attach a lien to tenants’ vehicles if they fail to pay.

 Here’s where you can access our free rental application for California.